 This sample shows you how to create a connection to an Analysis Services server by using AMO objects.
 The sample also shows you how to grab all AMO objects, together with their corresponding properties.

 The Analysis Services sample uses the following items.

 Before you run this sample, you should have the following software installed:

 - .NET Framework SDK 2.0 or Microsoft Visual Studio 2005.
 You can obtain .NET Framework SDK free of charge.
 See

 Installing the .NET Framework SDK in SQL Server Books Online.

-Installing SQL Server Samples and Sample Databases in SQL Server Books Online.
-After your sample has been successfully compiled, you will have to access one of the Analysis Services sample databases to test your program.
-We recommend that you use the
+SQL Server Developer Center Web page.
+After your sample has been successfully compiled, you will have to access one of the Analysis Services databases to test your program.
+We recommend that you

 Building the Sample

 If you have not already created a strong name key file, generate the key file using the following instructions.

 - Open a Microsoft Visual Studio 2005 command prompt.
 Click Start, point to